About

 Equally at home as a soloist, collaborator, presenter, and teacher, pianist James Palmer is a dynamic musician based in Houston, Texas.

-Described as “one of those artists who can make classical music such great fun” (Sedona Red Rock News), James performs across the United States as a soloist and chamber musician.
+Described as “one of those artists who can make classical music such great fun” (Sedona Red Rock News), James performs across the United States and abroad as a soloist and chamber musician.
 His broad musical appetite has led to a diverse performing career, ranging from traditional recital performances to innovative projects featuring new music.
 An active member of the Houston music scene, James regularly performs in venues throughout the city.
-He has performed with many performing arts organizations in Houston, including the Context Series, Musiqa, Houston Public Library, and Bayou City Ballet; he has also been a featured soloist for many local recital series.
-Other recent appearances outside of Houston include the Piano on the Rocks International Festival in Sedona, AZ, and the Art of Piano Residency at Banff Centre in Alberta, Canada.
-James is a first-year Da Camera of Houston Young Artist.
+Past appearances include the Scriabin Piano Concerto with Symphony North of Houston and the Art of Piano Residency at Banff Centre in Alberta, Canada.
+Upcoming performances for the 25-26 season include solo recitals in Philadelphia and Houston, including a faculty recital at Rice University, and the Piano on the Rocks International Festival in Sedona, AZ (May 2026).
+James is a second-year Da Camera of Houston Young Artist.

 A passionate performer of new music, James is frequently sought after for premieres and collaborations.
 He has premiered pieces by Karim al-Zand, Pierre Jalbert, Nicky Sohn, Sam Wu, Bahar Royaee, and many others.
 From 2021-22, James developed the lecture-recital What is a Piano Prelude?, in which he presented a set of solo piano preludes he commissioned from six award-winning Houston-based composers: Badie Khaleghian, Nicky Sohn, Sam Wu, Olivia Bennett, Alex Berko, and Pierre Jalbert.
 Listen to these pieces here.